teamteamdev/ctfboard/README.md

 Nginx server handles TLS certificate, static files from `app/static/` and task static files from `${TASKS_DIR}/${TASK_NAME}/public/`.

+### Configuration

+All platform configuration is in `app/ctfboard/config.py`.
+You can find many useful (or not?) options there.

 ### Migrations

 You won't find any tables in fresh database.
 So please run migrations: